-The ARC is directly accountable to the Board and has non-executive responsibility for monitoring and reviewing the adequacy of DCME's (including its branches, representative offices and subsidiary (the "DCME Group")) financial, risk management and other internal control systems).
+The ARC is directly accountable to the Board and has non-executive responsibility for monitoring and reviewing the adequacy of DCME's financial, risk management and other internal control systems.
 The ARC has delegated authority from the Board to carry out these responsibilities and to oversee executive management of the specific topics.

-The ARC has oversight of the DCME Group's accounting policies, financial budget/plan numbers, the integrity of its financial statements, and external reporting responsibilities, and oversees the DCME Group's relationship with its external auditors.
+The ARC has oversight of the accounting policies, financial budget/plan numbers, the integrity of its financial statements, and external reporting responsibilities, and oversees the DCME relationship with its external auditors.
 It advises the Board on significant high-level risk exposure and resource allocation through reviewing the current and future risk strategy, Risk Management Framework, Risk Inventory and Risk Appetite Statement.